russelloop/OOD_Practice/README.md

 # workBin
 After-class project storage.

-- tutle: Turtle a simple drawing program base on Turtle.java in OOD(2018.05)
+- tutle: A simple drawing program base on Turtle.java in OOD (2018.05)
-- ClientCom:  a sample in OOD (2018.05)
+- ClientCom:  A sample in OOD (2018.05)
-- Polygon: a Polygon game using dynamic programming (2018.06)
+- Polygon: A Polygon game using dynamic programming (2018.06)
+- Syntactic_Analyser: simple 'TEST language'( custom ) syntactic analyser (2018.06)